 gloo-fed service account.
 Without the binding, the gloo-fed pod wouldn’t be able to update the status of Gloo Edge Federation API objects.

-spec: roleRef: name: gloo-fed namespace: gloo-fed subjects: - kind: User name: system:serviceaccount:gloo-fed:gloo-fed
+spec: roleRef: name: gloo-fed namespace: gloo-system subjects: - kind: User name: system:serviceaccount:gloo-fed:gloo-fed

 gloo-fed-console MultiClusterRole and MultiClusterRoleBinding grant the same set of permissions to the